 Science Friday with host Ira Flatow discusses the latest in science, technology, health, and the environment.
 It's brain fun, for curious people.

-A roundup of the top science stories this week, paleontologists discuss the summer dino blockbuster, ancient climate on Mars, and a celebration of things tentacled.
+A roundup of the top science stories this week, tips on buying and flying drones, a dolphin view of disease, bacterial warfare.

 Tracing the DNA of the earliest Americans, new data from the Kepler and New Horizons missions, why self-described experts are more likely to claim knowledge of phony information, and the discovery of a pentaquark at CERN.